kimoppalfens/kimoppalfens.github.io/_posts/2017-06-10-The holy grail of ConfigMgr diver management, or whatever you want to call it copy.md

 #### Creating the packages for the drivers manually ####
 1. Create Packages for the drivers to support the different hardware models you want to support
 2. Packages should contain the extracted drivers and .Inf files

-NOTE: Later on in this document we'll specify an easy way to create packages for new hardware as well as a way of migrating your existing driver packages to this new model.
+NOTE: In a follow-up post, we'll specify an easy way to create packages for new hardware as well as a way of migrating your existing driver packages to this new model.

 #### Adding the tasksequence steps ####